 - anal – pretend you are trying to stop yourself from passing wind and squeeze tightly.

 Pelvic floor exercises

-You can perform pelvic floor exercises lying down, sitting or standing.
+You can do pelvic floor exercises lying down, sitting or standing.
 Ideally, aim for five or six sessions every day while you are learning the exercises.
 After you have a good understanding of how to do the exercises, three sessions each day is enough.

-Reducing symptoms of pelvic floor weakness
+Rehabilitation of symptoms of pelvic floor dysfunction

-- lose excess body fat
+- losing excess body fat

 Where to get help